huti26/huti26.github.io/README.md

-# Iro
+# New Tab Page

-A startpage. with colors.
+A very simple new tab page, which I host over here, so it works with FF57+.